hale0124/CoinCheck-Sniper/README.md

 If you have any questions about the algorithms, feel free to email me!
 I hope you've enjoyed my brief lesson on market-making and liquidity!

+Lastly, for this repository, I've actually included past versions, so you can see the progression of the market-maker and turret bots.
+If you do use these bots to trade, I strongly recommend turrent.py, it's a **beast**.